kajott/TrackMeister/README.md

         loop: true

 Note that in practice, the track-specific options would rather be written into the `tm.ini` file in the directory where the entries reside, or the even into the `.tm` file next to the module file itself, and maybe not into the "global" config file that's located next to `tm.exe`.

+Another example is this INI file for a typical "random module jukebox" setup:

+    [TM]
+    ; play all files continuously in random order autoplay = yes
+    auto advance = yes
+    shuffle = yes
+    ; and in fullscreen, of course!
+    fullscreen = true

 Options can also be specified on the command line, in the syntax "`+key=value`" or "`+key:value`".
 No extra spaces are allowed around the value.
 Command-line options take precedence over all configuration files.